janinaschuhmacher/cognitive_modeling/README.md

 # cognitive_modeling
 Moon lander project

-Cognitive Model which can play a game of "Moon Lander" using cognitive strategies
+Implementation of a cognitive model (based on ACT-R) which can play a game of "Moon Lander" using different cognitive strategies